Coming February 2022

 The latest title in our reSet series, You Are Here gathers the twenty best stories from Cynthia Flood’s five collections.
-Written and published over the last fifty years, these spare, stylistically inventive stories vary in form and voice and explore a range of subjects, from the domestic to the political.
+These spare, stylistically inventive stories vary in form and voice and explore a range of subjects, from the domestic to the political.

 PRAISE FOR CYNTHIA FLOOD